 - Moisture requirements: dry to moist soil, well-drained

-- Bloom time: May - July
+- Bloom time: May - July (June in the Portland Metro area)

 - Wildlife support: Provides cover for birds, small mammals, and insects that also consume large amounts of the seeds, while the foliage is favored by elk and deer, and rabbits.
 Larval host to the Spring Azure, Echo Blue, Pacuvius Duskywing, California Tortoiseshell, Pale Swallowtail, and Hedgerow Hairstreak butterflies - as well as a nectar source for adult butterflies, bees and other insect pollinators.
 It also attracts and supports beneficial, pest-eating insects and hummingbirds.